 There are a few quantum programming languages (QPL).
-While looking at one of the promising QPL Silq and its comparison to other QPLs, I have thought how I would define a QPL.
+While looking at one of the promising QPL Silq and its comparison to other QPLs, I have thought how I would define some basics for a QPL.

-A generic programming language compiler includes syntax, semantic, optimization, and machine code generation.
-Therefore the ultimate goal of a QPL is to generate accurate quantum assembly code(e.g. QASM) from a given language.
+A generic compiler for a PL consists of syntax, semantic, optimization, and machine code generation parts that generates accurate assembly code the desired computation.
+Therefore the ultimate goal of a QPL should be also the ability to generate accurate quantum assembly code(e.g. QASM) from a given program.
 While doing this, one of the difficulty is to distinguish classical user-space code from quantum reality.
 Since we write the code on classical machine, I think it should retain the basics such as constants, strings, loops and conditions.
 And the compiler should remove the classical part of the code from the generated quantum code (Maybe it is for this reason, most people use quantum computer libraries such as Qiskit).

 In addition to these basics, to be able to write fast code, I think the followings are the essentials for a QPL: